 A few weeks before heading to Thailand for the Chiang Mai International Cricket Sixes.
 I was checking out the football fixtures and trying to find additional fixtures through Facebook and Twitter.
 Ideally, I wanted a lower division or FA Cup game as an aperitif before an evening game, but it was not to be.

-I knew the PAT Stadium was at the bottom of Ratchadapisek Road so I told him it to the left.
+I knew the PAT Stadium was at the bottom of Ratchadapisek Road, so I told him to go to the left.
 Unfortunately, he took a left a little early, leaving us snarled up in rush hour traffic and heading back to Ekamai.

 We bailed out as I led the way in what I thought was the correct direction.
 We went down an alley and over the Khlong into the back street market.
 This was a really down-to-earth and down-at-heel part of Bangkok.
 I marched on with a mixture of hope and confidence.
 I was most happy when we turned a final corner and saw the club shop ahead.